loafyloaf/developer-interactive/workshop/README.md

-## Workshop Title
+## Workshop Variant

+**IMPORTANT NOTE ABOUT VARIANTS**

+> This is a workshop variant.
+A variant is based off of a github branch.
+Use variants when you want to make small customizations to a specific workshop, like removing a step, or tailoring some data to a specific audience.

-Welcome to our workshop!
-In this workshop we'll be using foo to accomplish bar.
-The goals of this workshop are:
+The goals of the workshop are:

 * Goals!
 * Have fun!